Shelby Caviness (1940 - 2020) - Obituary

 Those left to cherish her memory are her sons, Neil Caviness (Debbie), Jerry Boger (Teresa), and Bobby Boger (Beverly); daughters, Debra Lancaster, Edie Caviness, Patricia Caviness and Sandy Cash (Jeff); 16 grandchildren, 17 great-grandchildren; and four great-great-grandchildren; sister-in-law, Brenda, who was very special to her; and brother, Jay Cook

-Family will receive friends Sunday, Sept.
+She will lie-in-state Sunday, Sept.
 13, at Bunch-Johnson Funeral Home, from 5 to 7 p.m.
 She will lie-in-state Monday, Sept.
 14, from 9 to 12, at Bunch-Johnson Funeral Home.
 A private funeral service for Mrs. Caviness will be held at Beulah Heights Wesleyan Church with the Rev. Trent Patterson officiating.
 She will be laid to rest alongside her beloved husband, at Iredell Memorial Gardens, at 3 p.m., Monday.
 Family and friends are welcome to come.

 The Family would like to say a special thank you to Dr. Pence, Nunta Campbell, Tammy, Joanne and Jody for their loving care during her stay.
 Momma C. loved her Maple Leaf family and friends.